 5. Salon Management

 Salon management courses focus more on business and less on artistry.
-Many cosmetology school graduates move onto opening their own salon.
+Many Texas cosmetology school graduates move onto opening their own salon.
 Opening a salon needs a lot of business knowledge and risk, which this course covers.

 The average salon management course goes over team management and interpersonal skills.
 Other courses include financial and entrepreneurial training.
 Accounting and sales experience help students handle the corporate side of their career.